Frequently Asked Questions

 - Assessments to ascertain if Self-employment training is a suitable option

 - Financial supports to access Essential Skills Training

 - Financial supports while participating in Apprenticeship classroom training (if EI eligible)

-To find out if you are eligible, please call one of our three locations and ask to meet with an Initial Needs Assessor.
+To find out if you are eligible, please call one of our two locations and ask to meet with an Initial Needs Assessor.